spbuwa/Gk-CA_Quiz/README.md

 * ❌ `assets/Tiger.JPG` will **break** (if the code expects lowercase).
 * *Always ensure filenames in `data.js` match the actual file names exactly.*

+## About the .md format - Markdown
+Markdown is a lightweight markup language that many technical professionals use to create and edit technical documents.
+With Markdown, you write text in a plain text editor (such as vi or Emacs), inserting special characters to create headers, boldface, bullets, and so on.
+For example, the following example shows a simple technical document formatted with Markdown:

 ---

 ## 👨‍🏫 Author